AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

     }
    ```

-1. Then replace the existing content in the query editor by pasting the copied code.
+1. Replace the existing content in the query editor by pasting the copied code.

     ![List query](assets/extract-content/list-query.png)